Graviton-photon oscillation in alternative theories of gravity: Introduction

-On the other hand, as general relativity (GR), alternative theories of gravity (ATGs) predict the emission and propagation of gravitational radiation.
+On the other hand, nowadays alternative theories of gravity (ATGs) are being analysed from different perspectives, since they can easily describe an accelerating universe.
+Indeed, Starobinsky's inflationary model is considered to be one of the most promising scenarios to describe the early universe \cite{Ade:2015xua}.
+As general relativity (GR), ATGs predict the emission and propagation of gravitational radiation.
 The nature of this gravitational radiation, however, can be very different and could have more than two independent polarizations~\cite{Will:2014kxa}.
-Focusing attention on the two tensor modes, that is the GW, their propagation is typically modified with respect to the general relativistic prediction~\cite{deRham:2014zqa,Saltas:2014dha,Bettoni:2016mij,Caprini:2018mtu,Akrami:2018yjz}.
+Focusing attention on the two tensor modes, that is the GW, their production and propagation is typically modified with respect to the general relativistic predictions~\cite{deRham:2014zqa,Saltas:2014dha,Bettoni:2016mij,Caprini:2018mtu,Akrami:2018yjz}.
 In fact, as it has been recently shown explicitly, one could consider that GWs propagate in the framework of ATGs as if they were in a diagravitational medium characterized by three different constitutive tensors, reducing just to an effective refractive index when considering perturbations around highly symmetric background spacetimes~\cite{Cembranos:2018lcs}.
 Hence the possibility of using GWs observations to constrain ATGs has been taken into account seriously, as they could provide us with an \emph{experimentum crucis} to discern what is the theory of gravity describing our Universe.
-Indeed, the recent measurement of GWs and their electromagnetic counterpart~\cite{TheLIGOScientific:2017qsa} has allowed to discard a large number of ATGs as dark energy mimickers~\cite{Lombriser:2015sxa,Lombriser:2016yzn,Ezquiaga:2017ekz,Creminelli:2017sry,Sakstein:2017xjx,Baker:2017hug,Akrami:2018yjz}, although they could still play a relevant role during the early universe.
+Indeed, the recent measurement of GWs and their electromagnetic counterpart~\cite{TheLIGOScientific:2017qsa} has allowed to discard the relevance during the late universe of modifications of GR generated by a large number of ATGs~\cite{Lombriser:2015sxa,Lombriser:2016yzn,Ezquiaga:2017ekz,Creminelli:2017sry,Sakstein:2017xjx,Baker:2017hug,Akrami:2018yjz}, singling out some theories promising as dark energy mimickers~\cite{Baker:2017hug,Belgacem:2017cqo,BeltranJimenez:2018ymu}.
+Anyway, those modifications could still play a relevant role during the early universe.